NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Submission_Process.md

 10. The `target_capture_kit` property is completed when the selected `library_strategy` is `WXS`.
 Errors will occur if `Not Applicable` or `Unknown` is selected.

 11. Check the nodes that are related to FASTQ files.
-For the `submitted_unalinged_reads` node, determine that the size is correct, the files are not compressed (`.tar` or `.tar.gz`), and there is a link to `read_group`.
+For the `submitted_unaligned_reads` node, determine that the size is correct, the files are not compressed (`.tar` or `.tar.gz`), and there is a link to `read_group`.
 For the `read_group` node, make sure that the `is_paired_end` is set to `true` for paired end sequencing and `false` for single end sequencing.

-Once complete, clicking the `REQUEST SUBMISSION` button will indicate to internal teams and automation system to begin data processing.
+Once complete, clicking the `REQUEST SUBMISSION` button will indicate to the GDC Team and pipeline automation system that data processing can begin.

 ### Submit to the GDC